 - you are permanently residing in another EU or EEA country or in Switzerland and Finland is responsible for the costs of your medical care (pensioners)

 In Finland, you will receive transport by ambulance or rescue helicopter by paying the deductible when you present your European Health Insurance Card to the ambulance personnel.
-In 2018, the customer’s deductible is EUR 25.

 If you are permanently residing in Australia, the medical care convention between Finland and Australia entitles you to receive reimbursement from Kela retrospectively for the costs of ambulance transport.